languantan/languantan.github.io/_posts/2017-08-18-unit-testing-pitfalls.markdown

 end
 {% endhighlight %}

-When writing the expected result, you might be assume code is right/lazy to count rainbow/not know the colours of the rainbow...(don't judge)
+When writing the expected result, you might assume code is right/lazy to count rainbow/not know the colours of the rainbow...(don't judge)
 <br />
 so you go ahead run the test and u get..